"The truth, Walker, is that you're here because you wanted to feel like something you're not.

-- Tamora Pierce's Alanna is shown to have some elements of this when she first sets out to become a knight, but the earlier Tortall Universe books are a little threadbare in the character development department, so it's not really followed up on.
+- Tamora Pierce's Alanna is shown to have some elements of this when she first sets out to become a knight in Song of the Lioness, but it's not much followed up on.

 - DeGuiche in Cyrano DeBergerac, a cowardly, selfish, petty man who wishes to be just like his comrade Cyrano.